fadlan65/fadlan65.github.io/README.md

 <br />

-Hi,I'm Fadlan Amin🙌, a Data Analyst, Data Analytics and Scientist Enthusiast.
-Apart from that I love getting involved in Competitive Programming and Problem Solving.❤✌
+Hi, I'm Fadlan Amin!
+I'm a Data Analytics and Data Science Enthusiast.
+Apart from that I love getting involved in Competitive Programming, Problem Solving, also Copywriting!

 **Talking about Personal Stuffs:**